The ultimate guide to car maintenance

 Again, servicing a car requires expert knowledge and specialist equipment, so is usually left to the professionals.

-Wheel alignment and balancing checks (Professional)
+Wheel alignment and balancing checks (professional)

-If your vehicle's suspension geometry is incorrect (the wheels and axles aren't aligned), it's definitely worth having your car's wheel alignment (also known as tracking) checked.
-Not only will it maximise the life of your tyres, but it could adversely affect your car's handling.
-For instance, your car might pull or drift to one side.
+If your vehicle's suspension geometry is incorrect (the wheels and axles aren't aligned), it's worth having your car's wheel alignment (also known as tracking) checked.

-Wheel balancing is often confused with wheel alignment, but they're completely different.
-If you've noticed a vibration through the steering wheel, or the whole car, when you reach a particular speed, it may be due to incorrectly balanced wheels which can cause your tyres, suspension and steering to wear prematurely.
+If you've noticed a vibration through the steering wheel or the whole car when you reach a particular speed, it may be due to incorrectly balanced wheels which can cause your tyres, suspension and steering to wear prematurely.

-Bodywork (DIY/Professional)
+Bodywork (DIY/professional)

-Prevention is better than a cure when it comes to keeping rust at bay, so it's worth washing and waxing your car all year – especially during the winter when roads are treated with salt which can cause corrosion.
+Prevention is better than a cure when it comes to keeping rust at bay, so it's worth washing and waxing your car all year.

 Jet washing your car regularly throughout the winter is a good idea, paying particular attention to alloy wheels, wheel arches and the underside.
-You might also want to consider buying a good quality cover if your car is left outside all winter.

 Check out our guide to giving your car a winter health check.